Welcome to today's edition of the Rush 24-7 podcast.

 Not that it matters.

-I'm still going to the guy is.
+I'm just telling you what the guy is.

-He's got credibility, okay.
+He's got credibility, okay?

-You ready for this?
+Headline, you ready for this?

 To counter Cruz's organization.